Code-Institute-Submissions/Project_P/README.md

 ### Media

--   All Images were created by the developer.
+-   All Images were gathered by the developer.
+Mostly from Activists and NGO's websites.

 ### Acknowledgements